pranomostro/doub/README.md

 Requirements
 ------------

-rc (the plan9 shell), and some sort of coreutils.
-It hasn't been tested extensively on different platforms, but it does not use GNU flags or any special behaviour, it should be fine on every system.
+rc (the plan9 shell), and some basic unix utilities.

 Installation
 ------------